Why do Food Handlers need CPD?

 You can keep a log of your CPD hours for the year and make a record of whether you have met your learning objectives.
 It is important to maintain an accurate CPD record as part of your CPD portfolio and personal development plan.

-Logging CPD hours and keeping training records will have a positive impact on your overall career as a chef.
+Logging CPD hours and keeping training records will have a positive impact on your overall career as a food handler.
 Also, knowing more about the hazards that can make food unsafe, and ensuring they are properly controlled, can prevent illness and injury to customers.

 Your certificates and any other documentation relating to your CPD should be retained as evidence.
 Some professional bodies require CPD records to be kept for a period of five years, and employers may want you to keep them for longer.
 You will need to check any requirements for CPD documentation retention times specific to your role.